UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-When one of the twelve standardized rights statements from `https://righsstatements.org <https://righsstatements.org>`_ or one of the CC licenses is present, the value should be mapped to `edm:rights` and have a value type of URI.
+This category is defined by the presence of either one of the twelve standardized rights statements from `https://righsstatements.org <https://righsstatements.org>`_ or one of the CC licenses.
+These values are used to provide users with standard and clear information on the copyright status of an item and how or if it can be reused.
+These values are currently displayed in a facet and are recommended for sharing with DPLA.

 Justification
 ^^^^^^^^^^^^^